Skip to main content

 The groundwater standards for ammonia were adopted in Cycle 9 (2010).

-Ammonia is a naturally occurring substance that is common in nature and has agricultural, industrial, and commercial applications such as fertilizers, refrigeration systems, household cleaners, and manufacturing processes.
-Animal studies have shown that ammonia can affect the bones, increase blood pressure, and reduce body weight.
+Ammonia is a naturally occurring substance that is common in nature and has many agricultural, industrial, and commercial uses.
+Studies have shown that exposure to high levels of ammonia can affect bones, increase blood pressure, and reduce body weight.

 Anthracene